OpenAI ChatGPT Edu

 4. You will be redirected to the campus login screen to complete authentication

-Please note: only staff and faculty have been provisioned ChatGPT Edu accounts at this time.
-Student accounts are coming soon.
+Please note: only current faculty, staff and students have been provisioned ChatGPT Edu accounts at this time.
+Alumni, emeritus, community members, and auxiliary groups are not covered by the CSU license at this time.

 ChatGPT can perform many tasks such as writing, coding, data analysis, translation, project management and more.
 To see what it can do for you, visit OpenAI - ChatGPT.